Man looking out at nature

 Paragraph-4,Accordion-1

-We expect Australian credit spreads to remain largely range bound over the next 3 months.
-We have already started to see some signs of de-risking, or trimming, by investors’ who have clearly been overweight credit during H1 24 and this has seen spreads drift a little wider.
-We expect the economy to hold up reasonably well and there to be little downwards rating pressure in the near term.
-Investors can continue to pick up carry in a relatively benign macro-outlook with a soft landing being the baseline case.
+We expect Australian credit spreads to remain range bound over the next 3 months supported by a domestic economy with gradually improving GDP growth and prospects for a rate cut in Q125.
+Investors can continue to pick up ‘carry’ in a relatively benign macro-outlook with a soft landing being our baseline case.

 Recent Market Data